-Given the large survey sample size, it was decided to conduct the YITS from five Statistics Canada regional offices: Vancouver, Winnipeg, Montreal, Sturgeon Falls and Halifax.
+Given the large survey sample size, it was decided to conduct the YITS from four Statistics Canada regional offices: Winnipeg, Sherbrooke, Sturgeon Falls and Halifax.
 A large number of interviewers and senior interviewers were required to work on the survey so the team implemented a two-phase classroom training plan.
 Prior to the classroom training, the participants received their self-study materials, which included interviewer and content manuals.

-The first phase of classroom training took place in Head Office in Ottawa, where up to two senior interviewers and one project manager from each regional office were invited to a four day training session.
+The first phase of classroom training took place in Head Office in Ottawa, where up to two senior interviewers and one project manager from each regional office were invited to a two day training session followed by a 1-day self-tutorial on the survey definitions and collection procedures.
 The second phase of the training took place in the regional offices.
 Senior interviewers and project managers, who were trained during the first phase, provided the same training to interviewers in the regional offices.